 Speak To An Attorney TodayCan I Qualify for SSI While Collecting Social Security Retirement Benefits?

-While you cannot collect Social Security retirement and SSDI at the same time to increase your benefits beyond the full retirement amount, there is a program that may allow you to collect additional income.
+While you cannot collect Social Security retirement and SSDI to increase your benefits beyond the full retirement amount, there is a program that may allow you to collect additional income.

 SSI, which stands for Supplemental Security Income, is a Social Security program that helps seniors and those with a disability who have an extremely low income or limited assets.
 To qualify for SSI, you must meet strict income qualifications and have only a minimum amount of resources.
 Resources, as the SSA defines the term, is anything that can be turned into cash, such as: